 The news and entertainment website we mentioned is the American media giant BuzzFeed.
 BuzzFeed took relatable content and made it super accessible for all devices and became the trend surfers of the 2010s.
 They have a very simple model.

 What do they sell?
 It’s advert space on their website.
 To make money off this, they need traffic.
 This is where email made a ton of difference for them.
-With an average of 10.65% click-through rate (CTR), email can drive a significant amount of traffic, which in their case is to their website.
+With an average of 23.9% click-through rate (CTR) for entertainment and media industry, email can drive a significant amount of traffic, which in their case is to their website.
 So BuzzFeed had a clear idea of what they needed to do to make their business profitable.
 Then they figured out how email can help them.

 Next, we talked about a swimwear business, Rip Curl – the global surfwear brand.
 They generate revenue through the sales of wetsuits, t-shirts, boardshorts, and other surfing goods.